rick-rodriguez16/technical-writing-articles/javascript-articles/javascript-array-some-method.md

 ![In sparse array elements, when the index is empty, the some method will not treat it as undefined](./images/javascript-img/some-sparse-undefined.svg)

-*Figure 7: In sparse array elements, when the index is empty, the `some()` method will not treat it as undefined*
+*Figure 7: In sparse array elements, when the index is empty, the `some()` method will not treat it as undefined.*